quicwg/base-drafts/draft-ietf-quic-transport.md

 tokens ({{address-validation}}) that it has issued to its peer if those are no longer valid based on the changed address.

-Address validation using the PING frame MAY be used at any time by either peer.
+Address validation using the PATH_CHALLENGE frame MAY be used at any time by either peer.
 For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.

 Upon seeing a connection migration, an endpoint that sees a new address MUST abandon any address validation it is performing with other addresses on the expectation that the validation is likely to fail.
-Abandoning address validation primarily means not closing the connection when a PONG frame is not received, but it could also mean ceasing retransmissions of the PING frame.
-An endpoint that doesn't retransmit a PING frame might receive a PONG frame, which it MUST ignore.
+Abandoning address validation primarily means not closing the connection when a PATH_RESPONSE frame is not received, but it could also mean ceasing subsequent transmissions of the PATH_CHALLENGE frame.
+An endpoint MUST ignore any subsequently received PATH_RESPONSE frames from that address.

 ## Spurious Connection Migrations